A Christian School

 Here are some images of the above activities:

-For Lent 2019 the school undertook 40 Acts of Kindness.
-One was selected each day in each class.
-Opportunities to continue these challenge during the Easter holidays was also encouraged.
+For Lent the school undertakes 40 Acts of Kindness.
+One is selected each day in each class.
+Opportunities to continue these challenge during the Easter holidays is also encouraged.

-On 2nd April 2019 we paused in our usual timetables to focus on Easter.
+During the week after Palm Sunday we pause in our usual timetables to focus on Easter.
 This is traditionally a very creative day in our school calendar and we explore deeper into the Christian messages of the Easter story.
-The school combined into mixed age groups and followed a journey of the Easter story initially as a witness to the events of Holy Week.
-Each group then rotated through a number of activities, which provided specific opportunities in which children could individually deepen their spirituality and meaning of Easter.
-The activities included dance, prayer writing, and singing.
+The school combines into mixed age groups and follow a journey of the Easter story initially as a witness to the events of Holy Week.
+Each group then rotates through a number of activities, which provides specific opportunities in which children can individually deepen their spirituality and meaning of Easter.
+The activities include dance, prayer writing, and singing.
 It is a time the whole school acts as witnesses to the event leading to the death and resurrection of Jesus.
 The activities enhance this Christian festival.

 Easter Bonnet Parade: A tradition of the school to be creative in making a hat representing the Easter story.